marcellacarone/m3c1-nano/README.md

 Powered by the Nano Banana API + Next.js

-This app allows architects and designers to generate consistent AI-based architectural images including alternate views, diagrams, and model studies, from one or more reference images.
+This app allows architects and designers to generate consistent AI-based architectural images including alternate views, diagrams and model studies, from one or more reference images.

-Built for creative and technical workflows at M3C1
+Built for creative workflows at M3C1

 ## Features